Wilms Tumor

 Diagnosis of Wilms Tumor

-• Abdominal ultrasonography, CT, or MRI
+• Abdominal ultrasound, CT, or MRI

-Abdominal ultrasonography with Doppler determines whether the mass is cystic or solid and whether the renal vein or vena cava is involved.
+Abdominal ultrasound with Doppler determines whether the mass is cystic or solid and whether the renal vein or vena cava is involved.
 Abdominal CT or MRI is needed to determine the extent of the tumor and check for spread to regional lymph nodes, the contralateral kidney, or liver.

 Chest CT is recommended to detect metastatic pulmonary involvement at initial diagnosis.